Countess de Galvaez (1780 ship)

-Countess de Galvaez (or Countess de Galvez, or Countess of Galvez) was launched in 1780 in America, and lengthened and rebuilt in 1785, when she assumed British registry.
-She then traded with Mobile, New Orleans, Pensacola, or more simply the "Mississippi".
-From 1791 on she made one voyage as a whaler and one as a slave ship.
-There is some confusion about her ownership in the period 1791-1794.
+Countess de Galvaez (or Countess de Galvez, or Countess of Galvez) was launched in 1780 in the Americas, probably under another name, and lengthened and rebuilt in 1785, when she assumed British registry.
+She then traded with Mobile, New Orleans, Pensacola, or more simply, the "Mississippi".
+From 1791 on she made one voyage as a whaler and one as a slave ship in the triangular trade in enslaved people.
+There is some confusion about her ownership in the period 1791–1794.
 She was lost in 1794 on her return to England from her slave-trading voyage.

 Career

 Countess de Galvaez first appeared in Lloyd's Register in 1786 (Lloyd's Register was not published in 1785), with W. Reed, master, J. Mather, owner, and trade London–Pensacola.
 However, Lloyd's List shows Countess de Galvez, Reid, master, sailing from Gravesend on 10 April 1785, bound for Pensacola.

 On 18 May 1788, Captain Redmayne of Minerva was sailing from Jamaica to Liverpool when she encountered Countess of Galvez, Reed, master.
 Countess was 12 days out of New Orleans and the day before had grounded on grounded on Mantanza Reef in nine feet of water.
 Reed had about 100 bales of hides thrown overboard and that lightened Countess enough that she was able to get over the reef.
 He reported that she had lost a great part of her sheathing but had started no leaks.
 On 4 June Countess, Reed, master, broke her journey from New Orleans to London by putting into New York for repairs.
 She was expected to resume her voyage later that month.